JianengHuang/recipe-finder/README.md

-This project main focus in recommending recipes based on ingredients entered by the user
+This project main focus is recommending recipes based on ingredients entered by the user, this way left-overs are not wasted

 Technologies used: